 - New actor: Leo Ashton/Ewan Mitchell - Leo Hart/Harry Collett - Harvey Sadler/Elliot Grihault

-We have not yet met Aemond (the last child of Alicent and Viserys) - but when we do, he will be around eight or nine years old and will be played by Leo Ashton.
+We have now met Aemond (the last child of Alicent and Viserys) - first when he was around eight or nine years old and was played by Leo Ashton.

 But as readers of Fire & Blood - the George RR Martin novel that House of the Dragon is based on - he will play a vital role when he is an adult, which is when Ewan Mitchell of The Last Kingdom will take the role.

-While two of the three children of Rhaenyra and Laenor - Jaecerys and Lucerys - will be played by child actors (Leo Hart and Harvey Sadler) and adult performers (Harry Collett and Elliot Grihault) respectively.
+While two of the three children of Rhaenyra and Laenor - Jaecerys and Lucerys - have been played by child actors (Leo Hart and Harvey Sadler) and have been undertaken by adult performers (Harry Collett and Elliot Grihault) respectively.

-The third son, called Joffrey, has not yet been cast by HBO.
+The third son, called Joffrey, has not yet been officially cast by HBO.